List of heads of state of Mongolia

 The Constitution of Mongolia adopted in 1992 states that the President of Mongolia is the "head of state and embodiment of the unity of the Mongolian people".

-Mongolia declared its independence from the Qing dynasty during the Mongolian Revolution of 1911, (Note: Outer Mongolia was de jure part of the Republic of China until 5 January 1946, when the ROC officially recognized its de facto independence (following the referendum held on 20 October 1945).) under the Bogd Khan (the 8th Jebtsundamba Khutuktu).
+Mongolia declared its independence from the Qing dynasty during the Mongolian Revolution of 1911, (Note: Outer Mongolia was under military occupation of the Republic of China (ROC) from October 1919 to March 1921.
+It remained de jure part of the ROC (as the Mongolia Area) until 5 January 1946, when the ROC officially recognized its de facto independence (following the referendum held on 20 October 1945).) under the Bogd Khan (the 8th Jebtsundamba Khutuktu).
 From 1911 to 1924, during the Bogd Khanate of Mongolia, the head of state of Mongolia was nominally the Bogd Khan.
 During 1924 to 1992, during the Mongolian People's Republic, the official title of the head of state underwent several changes, namely: